 As we’ve seen, running pace is determined by a combination cadence and stride length.

 - Some runners make use of a faster cadence and shorter stride length,

-- Others have a slower stride rate and longer stride length.
+- Others have a slower stride rate and longer stride.

-However, if you really want to maximise performance, then you need to develop the conditioning to maintain a fast cadence and a good stride length.
+Here’s the thing: if you really want to maximise running performance, you need to develop the conditioning to maintain a fast cadence and a good stride length.

 How to measure cadence?

-The simplest way is to use a gps watch capable of recording cadence.
-There’s also a variety of footpods (Stryd footpod, Garmin, Zwift RunPod, Polar etc) that provide greater accuracy along with a number of other metrics.
+The simplest approach is to use a gps watch capable of recording cadence.
+There’s also a variety of footpods (Stryd footpod, Garmin, Zwift RunPod, Polar etc) that provide greater accuracy along with several other metrics.

 One point to note: it’s a lot easier to do this by just counting the steps taken on one leg, and then multiplying that figure by 2.
 Alternatively, count the steps on one leg for 30 seconds and multiply this by 4.

 Increasing cadence can be very effective for reducing the injury risk associated with over-striding.

 Over-striding is where your feet land, or strike the ground, too far in front of your centre of mass.